 Smart contracts via blockchain – from Bitcoin to Business

-In a world growing increasingly faster and more complex, it is impossible for a single person to retrace every process step in contracts.
+In a world growing increasingly faster and more complex, it is impossible for a single person to retrace every process step in contract management.
 Therefore in order to be able to enter into any business relationships at all, trust is necessary.
 Or a third instance which creates trust.
 The transactions of valuable and unique data and documents such as money or contracts are thus very elaborate and expensive.
 However, the technological basis of the blockchain provides transparency and traceability through decentralization – objective, unchangeable and without an intermediary, and thus, in the use case of smart contracts, has immense importance.
 With blockchain technology, two parties no longer need an intermediary to guarantee trustworthiness, and the transaction costs for valuable data fall to a minimum

 Blockchain technology in practice – processes become transparent and trustworthy